 Before you can land an offer of employment, the first thing you need to secure is a job interview.
-To land a job interview, your application letter and how you compose your curriculum vitae or your resume is extremely important.
+To land a job interview, your application letter and how you compose your curriculum vitae or your resume is critical.
 It will be useful if you know what to include and what not to include so that your CV contains all the necessary information about your skills and experience and not the undesirable pieces of information that bloats your resume and create a negative impression from hiring managers.

 So here are the things you should avoid including in your resume.

 If you are applying for a particular position, it is expected that the work experiences you include in your resume be definitely in line with the spot that you are applying for.
 Sure, you were an excellent barista in a famous coffee shop before, but unless you are using for the same line of work, leave it out.
 If you want to apply as a nurse in a hospital, it would be smart to include all of your employment experiences that are related to the position.

 Also, do not incorporate experiences that are not true.
 Today employers usually validate this information from your previous workplace, so if you want to stay out of trouble, be factual in everything that you put into your resume.